Our #1 choice of living here at Vancognito.com is “Stealth Van Living”, which basically means,

-live in your van without anyone knowing you, live in a van
+live in your van without anyone knowing you

 Knowing what your vehicle should look like, where to park, and how to be discreet are all skills that will be vital to your survival.
 If your van or RV can blend in with all the other cars on the road, you’re going to have a much easier time living.